mixpanel/docs/docs/Admin/data-views-data-classification.md

 ## Create Data View

-To create a new Data View click on + Create Data View in the top right of the Data Views settings.
-Add a name and description to your Data View and click Save.
+To create a new Data View, navigate to **Project Settings** then click on **+ Create Data View** in the top right of the Data Views settings.
+Add a name and description to your Data View and click **Save**.
 The name of the Data View cannot be longer than 255 characters.

 ![Create Data View](https://raw.githubusercontent.com/ranic/mixpanel-docs/main/media/Admin/Data%20Governance/Data%20Views%20%26%20Data%20Classification/create-data-view.png)